REslim30/ATOMfeeds/README.md

     requests may arrive in a certain order, but be considered "received" in another order.
     The server guarantees that requests are responded to in the order that it was received.

-### File System
-    - ATOM files are stored on the system are named in a special format:
-        <lamport-clock>_<connection-id>.xml
-    where <lamport-clock> is the lamport clock value of the PUT request, and <connection-id> is the connection_id of the connection.
-This allows the server to maintain logical ordering